 “We bussed down to the New Orleans Bowl in 2010, and the year before that we went to Detroit for the Little Caesars Pizza Bowl,” he said.
 “But this one requires a flight because it’s too far to go via bus.
 The university did work very hard to find pricing that we could reasonably afford, but it was just cost-prohibitive to take all 225 band members.”

 The students selected to make the trip are excited, Suk says, even if they are disappointed that the whole band can’t go.
 A search of airline-ticket aggregator Kayak.com suggests that a plane ticket from Columbus, the airport nearest to Ohio University, to Boise could cost upwards of $800, putting the trek out of reach for many college students.

 “I don’t know how many people are going to travel from Ohio, because the flights are very expensive,” Suk said.
 “I’m not sure what kind of crowd we’re going to get, but I hear the community in Boise really supports the bowl.
 We’ll probably be a large part of the Ohio contingent when we get out there.”

 Suk is right about local support for the game.
 Even with average low temperatures that hover around 24 degrees in December, the Humanitarian-cum-Potato Bowl has attracted more than 25,000 fans in recent years.
 And, for what it’s worth, those who turn out will have a story worth watching, finances aside: If the Ohio University Bobcats win on Saturday, it will be the team’s first-ever bowl victory.

-This article appears in the Dec.
-12, 2011, edition of National Journal Daily.
+This article appears in the December 12, 2011, edition of NJ Daily.